Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Jump to Recipe Print Recipe

-Last updated on August 24th, 2025
+Last updated on November 20th, 2025

-This recipe builds on my simple 4-ingredient, no-knead Everyday Artisan Bread.
+Made with nutty, buttery gouda, citrusy dill and freshly cracked pepper, this recipe builds on my simple 4-ingredient, no-knead Everyday Artisan Bread.
 It’s still super easy to make and requires just a handful of extra ingredients.

-Here’s everything you’ll need to make this dill gouda artisan bread
+Here’s everything you’ll need to make this Dill Gouda Artisan Bread

 • Water